George Deukmejian: Governorship

-In 1988, then-Vice President George H. W. Bush considered Governor Deukmejian as a possible running mate for the presidential election that year.
+In 1988, then-Vice President George H. W. Bush considered Deukmejian as a possible running mate for the presidential election that year.
 During a trade mission to South Korea in August, Deukmejian sent a letter saying he could not be considered for nomination, refusing to leave the governorship to Democratic Lieutenant Governor Leo T. McCarthy.

-Deukmejian did not seek reelection to a third term as governor in the 1990 gubernatorial elections.
+Deukmejian did not seek re-election to a third term as governor in the 1990 gubernatorial elections.
 The Republicans instead nominated sitting United States Senator Pete Wilson, who defeated Dianne Feinstein in the general election.
 He was the last governor not affected by the two-term limit that was passed by voters in 1990.

-On October 1, 1989, Governor Deukmejian signed legislation authorizing the purchasing of health insurance by uninsured Californians suffering from catastrophic serious illnesses, such as AIDS, cancer, diabetes, and heart disease, to be funded through tobacco tax revenues.
+On October 1, 1989, Deukmejian signed legislation authorizing the purchasing of health insurance by uninsured Californians suffering from catastrophic serious illnesses, such as AIDS, cancer, diabetes, and heart disease, to be funded through tobacco tax revenues.
 In 1991, in his last days in office, he vetoed the property tax exemption bill that applied to companies building solar in California.
 This exemption was focused toward the Solar Energy Generating Systems (SEGS) plants then being built by Luz International Limited (Luz).
 The veto led to the bankruptcy of Luz.